 Death of Premier Duplessis.

-Quebec almost deserves its own separate guide.
-As the only French-speaking region of North America, the province is quite unlike anywhere else in Canada or the United States.
+As the only French-speaking region of the continent, Quebec is unlike anywhere else in North America.
 The majority of the population consists of French-Canadians, the descendants of 17th century French settlers who have resisted centuries of pressure to assimilate into Anglo society.
 That tradition continues to this day, and modern Quebec is a vibrant, fascinating place whose residents remain determined as ever to preserve a distinctive culture and unique values.

 As Canada’s second-most populated province, the concerns of Quebec have played a large role shaping Canadian history, and continue to exert enormous influence on Canada’s culture, politics, and economy.
 The relationship between Quebec and the Rest of Canada (or “ROC”) has not always been easy, and over the last few decades the question of separatism — whether Quebec would be better off leaving Canada and becoming a separate country — has been one of Canada’s most difficult debates.